animatlabs/animatlabs.github.io/_posts/2026-03-14-dotnet-docker-traefik.md

 ENTRYPOINT ["dotnet", "ApiService.dll"]
 ```

-`WebService/Dockerfile` is identical except you swap `ApiService` for `WebService`.
+`WebService/Dockerfile` is identical (swap `ApiService` for `WebService`).
 Both expose 8080.
-Multi-stage build keeps the final image small because the SDK never ships to the last layer.

 ## How Traefik Routes

-Three concepts.
-That's it.
+Three concepts: entrypoints (ports Traefik listens on), routers (rules that match requests), and services (the backends that handle them).

-**Entrypoints** are the ports Traefik listens on.
-We defined `web` on port 80.

-**Routers** match incoming requests.
-The rule `Host(`api.localhost`)` matches on the HTTP Host header.

-**Services** are backends. `loadbalancer.server.port=8080` tells Traefik which port *inside the container* to forward to.
+In our compose, `web` is an entrypoint on port 80.
+The router rule `Host(`api.localhost`)` matches the HTTP Host header.
+And `loadbalancer.server.port=8080` tells Traefik which port *inside the container* to hit.

-So when you hit `http://api.localhost/orders`, the request goes to Traefik on port 80, the Host header matches `api.localhost`, and Traefik forwards to `api-service:8080` internally.
-Response comes back the same way.
+So `http://api.localhost/orders` goes to Traefik on port 80, Host header matches, Traefik forwards to `api-service:8080`.
 No port published on the host.
+No coordination lookup.

-No coordination spreadsheet.
-You can also combine matchers if you need path-based routing: `Host(`api.localhost`) && PathPrefix(`/v2`)`.
+You can combine matchers too: `Host(`api.localhost`) && PathPrefix(`/v2`)` for path-based routing on top of hostnames.

 ## HTTPS With Let's Encrypt